-- 1. All officers chosen by popular election or by appointment by the Council - 2.
-Members of all boards and commissions - 3.
-The City Attorney and Deputies of the City Attorney - 4.
-Chief Deputy City Auditor - 5.
-Secretary and administrative staff of each Council member - 6.
-Chief of Police - 7.
-All bureau directors hired after December 31, 2000 - 8.
-At the recommendation of the Director of the Bureau of Human Resources and with the approval of City Council by ordinance, employees may be excluded from the classified service if they are in a classification where a critical element is exercising independent judgment in the formulation of policies that have citywide impact or importance.
-A listing of Classifications exempt from the Classified Service is located in the Classification & Compensation section of the Bureau of Human Resources web site.
+- 1. All officers chosen by popular election or by appointment by the Council

+- 2. Members of all boards and commissions

+- 3. The City Attorney and Deputies of the City Attorney

+- 4. City Engineer

+- 5. Superintendent and Chief Engineer of the Bureau of Water Works

+- 6. Secretary of the Civil Service Board

+- 7. Auditor

+- 8. Chief Deputy City Auditor

+- 9. Secretary and administrative staff of each Council member

+- 10. Chief of Police

+- 11. All bureau directors hired after December 31, 2000